BerndFranzen/Mod-HAMMR/README.md

 - Mod-Slot 1-6  - if this field is read/italic: Recommended primary attribute for this mod

 - Name written in bold      - Character is G12 or higher
-- Name background coloured  - Character is relic
+- Name background coloured  - Character is G13 or Relic
 - Mod slot written in bold  - Mod is 6*

 And now let's take Nute as another example: